Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 ### New and changed features

-- TIDL – Tizen Interface Definition Language has been added (Mobile profile)
+- TIDL (Tizen Interface Definition Language) has been added (Mobile profile).
-  - TIDL supports app-to-app RPC style IPC
+  - TIDL supports app-to-app RPC style IPC.
-  - rpc-port API has been added to support TIDL
+  - rpc-port API has been added to support TIDL.

 ## Window System